ker0olos/might-cli/README.md

 ## Intro

-This project is still a work-in-progress, it's unstable, incomplete and updates will probably break all of your tests.
+This project is still in-development, it might be unstable.

 Our goal is to make a no-code method to add end-to-end tests to any web app.